MMblokl/Nioz_repo/workflow/scripts/other/quantification_all/README.md

 All files should be left in the same configuration as the workflow put them in.

+##NOTE
+It is required for the python package numpy to be available from the environment you run the script from.

 ###True abundances
 If you wish to also generate the absolute deviation data with true abundances, a single line in the "quant_runall.sh" script must be altered.